Isla Mujeres Mexico

 Explore the wonders of Arrecife Manchones, delve into the underwater realm of the Cueva de los tiburones dormidos, or immerse yourself in the unique Museo Subacuático de Arte (MUSA) with over 440 submerged sculptures.

-• Arrecife Manchones: Dive into the underwater beauty of Arrecife Manchones, located 8 km south of the Isla Mujeres dock.
+• Arrecife Manchones: Dive into the underwater beauty of Arrecife Manchones, located 8 km south of the dock.

 • Cueva de los tiburones dormidos: Explore the underwater world surrounded by coral formations at the Cueva de los tiburones dormidos.